kaby76/AntlrVSIX/README.md

 * The parser is not incremental.
 The parse does not recover from syntax errors at all.
 If the input grammar does not parse, there is no tagging.

-* You should reset your Experimental Hive for Visual Studio.
+* If you want to make modifications for yourself, you should reset your Experimental Hive for Visual Studio.
 To do that, execute from Cygwin (or a cmd, the equivalent of):
   1. $ cd '/cygdrive/c/Program Files (x86)/Microsoft Visual Studio 14.0/VSSDK/VisualStudioIntegration/Tools/Bin'
   2. $ ./CreateExpInstance /Reset /VSInstance=14.0 /RootSuffix=Exp

-* "Go to definition" and "Find all references" are NOT implemented as a Language Service!
+* "Go to definition" and "Find all references" are not implemented as a Language Service!
 As noted in _Legacy Language Service Extensibility_ (https://msdn.microsoft.com/en-us/library/bb165099.aspx) "Legacy language services are implemented as part of a VSPackage, but the newer way to implement